King-Tera/txp/README.md

 # txp
-A simple text file compressor that I hope to create into a full fledged compressor
+A simple file compressor that I hope to create into a full fledged compressor
 # languages
 created in C++ for control
 # what does txp stand for